stackrox/scanner/scripts/benchmark_node_analyze_readme.txt

     (optional) create a temporary/target folder in the running ubi8 bash for RPM specs. e.g mkdir temp-specs 1.go to the target folder and create a python file to generate RPM specs e.g vim generate-junit-reports.sh (see the generate-junit-reports.sh in scanner/scripts folder)
-        Modify the for loop in the python code for the number of specs you want to create 2.execute the bash file e.g bash generate-rpm-specs.sh and you will be able to see the RPM spec files in the folder 3.execute rpmbuild -bb *.spec to create RPM files based on all generated spec files You will see output like: Wrote: /root/rpmbuild/RPMS/x86_64/package_name9-0-0.x86_64.rpm Obviously this tells you where the rpm files are
+        Modify the for loop in the python code for the number of specs you want to create 2.execute the bash file: bash generate-rpm-specs.sh <number of the specs> e.g bash generate-rpm-specs.sh 100 You will be able to see the RPM spec files in the folder 3.execute rpmbuild -bb *.spec to create RPM files based on all generated spec files You will see output like: Wrote: /root/rpmbuild/RPMS/x86_64/package_name9-0-0.x86_64.rpm Obviously this tells you where the rpm files are
     4.install all packages using the rpm files just created: yum localinstall <path to rpm files>/.*rpm  e.g yum localinstall /root/rpmbuild/RPMS/x86_64/.*rpm